 top of page

-Article: What Women Wish Church Leaders Knew About Domestic Abuse and the Victims (part 1)
+What Women Wish Church Leaders Knew About Domestic Abuse and the Victims (part 1)

 It happened again.
 Only this time, Maggie had barely two hours to get herself and the kids ready.
 She ran through the house moving quickly from room to room.
 She packed whatever clothes she could find and herded everyone into the minivan.
 When she turned the key in the ignition, her whole body shook.
 She thought to herself, “Now what?
 Where should I go?”